3rdIteration/seedsigner-hardware/display_hats/plus_hat/README.md

 # SeedSigner Plus Display Hat

 ## Supporting the Project
-If you are producing these to sell, please consider donating <TBC> per board to <TBC> to support the project.
+If you are producing these to sell, please consider donating X per board to Y to support the project.

 ## Design Files
 The files used to produce the original SeedSigner+ hat can be found in the `designspark_format` folder.
 This also includes production files that can be used to have the board fabricated.